Flea Vs Tick- How Do They Differ?

 Climate- Fleas prefer to permanently live on a warm-blooded host.
 A lower temperature reduces their activity.
 Ticks are tougher and can survive long in lower temperatures and are still able to wait for a host to attach on.

-Diseases- Both fleas and ticks can transmit viral, bacterial, and rickettsial diseases to humans and animals.
+Diseases- Both fleas or ticks can transmit viral, bacterial, and rickettsial diseases to humans and animals.
 The ticks cause several diseases such as Colorado tick fever, Rocky Mountain spotted fever, African tick bite fever, tularemia.

 Treatment- The treatment for acute flea or tick infestation includes the use of shampoos that kill pests quickly.
-The fleas’ nits (eggs) need to be combed out.
+The fleas nits (eggs) need to be combed out.
 A flea collar, spot-on preparations or oral medications disturb the life cycle or prevent infestations.

 Do not ignore Tick and Flea Protection!